 Alumnus Swraj Paul donates $5 million to MIT, says studying there ‘changed his life’

-In recognition of the gift, the large hall in the Kresge Auditorium will be named as the Lord Swraj Paul PC ’52 and Angad Paul ’92 Theatre; more generally known as the Swraj Paul Theatre at Kresge Auditorium.world Updated: Jul 12, 2020 15:30 IST
+In recognition of the gift, the large hall in the Kresge Auditorium will be named as the Lord Swraj Paul PC ’52chandigarh Updated: Jul 12, 2020 23:48 IST

-Industrialist Swraj Paul has donated $5 million to the Massachusetts Institute of Technology (MIT), where he studied mechanical engineering and later went on to found the Caparo Group that straddles various sectors, including value-added steel products.
+Jalandhar-born industrialist Swraj Paul has donated $5 million to the Massachusetts Institute of Technology (MIT), a private research university in Cambridge, where he studied mechanical engineering and later went on to found the Caparo Group that straddles various sectors, including value-added steel products.

 Designed by Finnish-American architect Eero Saarinen, the Kresge Auditorium is architecturally significant as a leading example of a minimalist thin-shell concrete structure.
 Located in the central area of the MIT campus, Kresge opened its doors in 1955 and has played an important role in the life of the MIT community.
 It was renovated in 2016.